5T33Z0/OC-Little-Translated/M_EFI_Upload_Chklst/README.md

 ## OpenCore EFI Upload Checklist

-Before sharing your OpenCore EFI and config.plist with the world, you should remove any personalized settings which are not part of the stock configuration of the system/mainboard the EFI and config is developed for.
+Before sharing your OpenCore EFI and config.plist with the world, you should remove any personalized settings which are not part of the stock configuration of the system/mainboard.
 This includes removing any SSDTs, DeviceProperties and Kexts for 3rd party components that are not part of the stock configuration of the system/mainboard to guarantee maximum compatibility.

 **Work through the following checklist and adjust the settings accordingly:**